 Are you carrying some emotional, mental or practical burdens from the day and the crisis?
-Are there people, situations, circumstances or unfinished business that you need to entrust to God?
+Are there some people, situations, circumstances or unfinished business that you need to entrust to God?
 Taking this weight into the night, even subconsciously, will hinder your rest.
-Instead, pray a simple prayer like, "God, I choose to entrust into your good care this night."
+Instead, pray a simple prayer like, "God, I choose to trust \\\\\ into your good care this night."

-Another helpful and beautiful night prayer from A New Zealand Prayer Book (Aotearoa, 1997, p.
+Another helpful and beautiful night prayer from A New Zealand Prayer Book (p.
 184) was given to me by a friend.
 I've shortened and slightly modified it.
+Find it on the backside of this tool.